-Migrant Caravan Criticized by President Trump Will Reach U.S. Border Sunday Afternoon
+Migrant Caravan Criticized By President Trump Will Reach U.S. Border On Sunday Afternoon

 — CNN (@CNN) April 29, 2018

 Members of the caravan claim to be seeking asylum due to very real dangers in their home countries.

-Rep Zoe Lofgren, the top Democrat on the House subcommittee for Immigration said, “People who have a legitimate fear of persecution under U.S. law have a right to present their case.
+“People who have a legitimate fear of persecution under U.S. law have a right to present their case.
 That’s not a violation of immigration law.
-That’s a part of immigration law.”
+That’s a part of immigration law,” Rep Zoe Lofgren, the top Democrat on the House subcommittee for Immigration said.

-A group of up to 200 people who are part of the caravan who will seek asylum took part in legal orientation sessions on Friday and Saturday according to the Los Angeles Times.
+A group of up to 200 people, as part of the caravan that will seek asylum, took part in legal orientation sessions on Friday and Saturday, according to the Los Angeles Times.
 The sessions are meant to prepare them for what to expect once they reach the point of entry and to apprise them of their rights.

 President Trump and some of his aides have portrayed the migrant caravan as a serious danger and a sign of inefficient border control.
 Secretary Nielsen states that resources are being provided to ensure that asylum cases stemming from the migrant caravan are heard and settled as quickly as possible.
 Attorney General Jeff Sessions has indicated that he may assign more immigration justices to expedite the process.